ahmadhusain/regressionmodels/quiz.md

 ```

-Based on the result, you will know each variable correlates with the `crime_rate` variable.
+Based on the result, you will know how each variable correlates with the `crime_rate` variable.
 Referring to that result, we can perform a preliminary variable selection to select suitable predictor variables.
 ___
 1. Which variable has little to no correlation with our `crime_rate` variable and might not be suitable as a predictor?
   - [ ] crime_rate